RocketChat/docs-old/installation/manual-installation/centos/README.md

 ## Configure the Rocket.Chat service

-Add the user rocketchat, set the right permissions on Rocket.Chat folder and create the Rocket.Chat service file:
+Add the rocketchat user, set the right permissions on the Rocket.Chat folder and create the Rocket.Chat service file:

 ```
 sudo useradd -M rocketchat && sudo usermod -L rocketchat